Long Story Short

 Now, let’s dive into the consequences of garlic consumption for our feline buddies.
 Just a tiny ounce of garlic can wreak havoc on an adult cat’s delicate red blood cells.
 Yikes!

-See also: Can Cats Eat Tomatoes?
-Is Tomato Sauce Safe for Cats?
+See also: Can Cats Eat Shrimp?
+Is Seafood Safe For Cats?

 Can cats eat garlic and be treated successfully?
 Yes… but it’s not always easy.
 Just look at the symptoms our furballs can experience: